UniversalRobots/Universal_Robots_ROS_Driver/README.md

 Create an issue on the [Issue Board](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/issues/new) using the default template.

 ## Features
- * Works for all **CB3 (with software version >= 3.7) and eSeries (software >= 5.1)** robots and uses the RTDE interface for communication, whenever possible.
+ * Works for all **CB3 (with software version >= 3.7) and e-Series (software >= 5.1)** robots and uses the RTDE interface for communication, whenever possible.
  * **Factory calibration** of the robot inside ROS to reach Cartesian targets precisely.
- * **Realtime-enabled** communication structure to robustly cope with the 2ms cycle time of the eSeries.
+ * **Realtime-enabled** communication structure to robustly cope with the 2ms cycle time of the e-Series.
 To use this, compile and run it on a kernel with the `PREEMPT_RT` patch enabled.
 (See the [Real-time setup guide](ur_robot_driver/doc/real_time.md) on how to achieve this)
  * Transparent **integration of the teach-pendant**.
 Using the URCaps system, a program is running on the robot that handles control commands sent from ROS side.
 With this, the robot can be **paused**, **stopped** and **resumed** without restarting the ROS driver.
-   This will in the future also enable, the usage of ROS-components as a part of a more complex UR-program on the teach pendant.
+   This will in the future also enable the usage of ROS-components as part of a more complex UR-program on the teach pendant.
 This is currently not yet supported, as we are still missing to exit control from ROS side.
 Expect this to come in future releases.
  * Use the robot's **speed-scaling**.
 When speed scaling is active due to safety constraints or the